 - Streets of Rage 2

-The library of games for both systems will be added to over time, just like the NES and SNES games, and include new features such as split-screen and online play, plus quick save functionality.
+The library of games for both systems will be expanded over time, just like the NES and SNES games, and include new features such as split-screen and online play, plus quick save functionality.

 There are two options for subscribing to the Nintendo Switch Online Expansion Pack.
 First is the individual membership, which will cost $50 for a one-year subscription.
 Second is the family membership, which can include up to eight members, for $80 a year.
 The current Nintendo Switch Online costs $20 for an individual subscription and $35 for a family plan, making this a fairly substantial price increase.